mobile-computing-rfti-utm/Smart-Room-Monitoring/README.md

 # Smart-Room-Monitoring
-Smart room scheduling monitoring using temperature sensing using flutter android
+Smart room scheduling and monitoring using temperature sensing in flutter android